 The gardens are small, so you don't need more than 20 minutes here.

 You will need to purchase tickets to enter the gardens.
 Buy them in advance online for €1.50.

-Our day trip to Capri is coming to a close.
+Our Positano to Capri day trip is coming to a close.
 You'll make your way back through the center of Capri in order to return to Marina Grande.
 To get to Marina Grande from Capri, either walk 15 minutes down another flight of stairs or take the funicular.
 The stairs are to the right of the funicular.

 Tickets for the funicular are €2 and the ride takes 4 minutes.
 Lines can be long during high season.

 Sit at one of the cafes surrounding Marina Grande or hang at the Cala Grande beach (to the left of Marina Grande when facing the ocean) until it's time to board your ferry back to Positano.